preciofishbone/OmniaFx/docs/tutorials/first-extension/create-timer-job/README.md

 A new .cs file will be created at `..\HelloOmniaFx.Worker\TimerJobs\FirstTimerJob.cs`.

+Follow the instruction written in `FirstTimerJob.cs`:

-Update the namespace of the file.
+- Update the namespace of the file.

 ```cs
 namespace HelloOmniaFx.Worker.TimerJobs
 ```

-Add the configuration code in `..\HelloOmniaFx.Worker\Program.cs`.
+- Add the configuration code in `..\HelloOmniaFx.Worker\Program.cs`.

 ```cs
 hostbuilder.ConfigureServices(serviceCollection => {